AMBarbosa/ecotrends/README.md

 region.
-You can first use the `varsAvailable` function to check which variables and years are available through the `ecotrends` package, and then the `getVariables` function to download the ones you choose (unless you want to use your own variables form elsewhere).
+You can first use the `varsAvailable` function to check which variables and years are available through the `ecotrends` package, and then the `getVariables` function to download the ones you choose (unless you want to use your own variables from elsewhere).
 Mind that the download may take a long time:

 ``` r